 Sickness and Disease While Traveling in Africa

-The most deadly diseases that you could come into contact with as a traveler are:
+A few potentially deadly diseases that you could come into contact with as a traveler in Africa include:

 - HIV/ AIDS